UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/errata.markdown

 You do not, under any circumstances, gotta hand it to JK Rowling.
 That Harry Potter reference dates back to 2019, it should not be there, and I wish I had time to re-record and remove it. :-(

+## Week 10 video 1 (Independent sets and vertex covers)

+In the recapped definition of VC in slides 9 and 10, the problem should ask: "Does G contain a vertex cover of size at most k?" rather than "at least k".